solana-labs/solana/tokens/README.md

 ### Calculate what tokens should be sent

-As with SOL, you can List the differences between a list of expected distributions and the record of what transactions have already been sent using the `--dry-run` parameter, or `solana-tokens balances`.
+As with SAFE, you can List the differences between a list of expected distributions and the record of what transactions have already been sent using the `--dry-run` parameter, or `safecoin-tokens balances`.

 Example updated recipients.csv: